simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 ## `_get_base_indent_num_if_not_set` function docstring

-Get a base indent number from line if it is not set.<hr>
+Get a base indent number from a line if it is an initial value.<hr>

 **[Parameters]**